leoab13/ansible-cisco/README.md

 # ansible-cisco
-Ansible proyecto to configure cisco switch and router
+Ansible project to configure cisco switch and router